 As we are independent, our decision may be different to what you were hoping for or to what may have been previously offered by the Service Provider.
-We treat each case fairly on the evidence provided and we'll let you know our decision in writing.
+We treat each case fairly on the evidence provided and we'll let you know our decision in writing and the Ombudsman will explain the grounds in which the outcome is based.